WHua0/user_management_final/readme.md

 The code was found to return the incorrect value for is_professional.

-The missing line of is_professional was added to UserResponse.model_construct.
+The missing line for is_professional was added to UserResponse.model_construct.

 ### [Issue 5: PUT / users / {user_id} Update User - Nonmatching Response Body & Missing Error for Duplicate Email and Nickname](https://github.com/WHua0/user_management_final/issues/9)
 ![Github Issue 5](submissions/Github%20Issue%205.png)